Liam Malone: Mindset

 Over the next three days I built up a framework for the next three years, and that included going to the Paralympics and then using that as a platform to go on to do other things.
 I used that broader vision to help push through any barriers that came up before me.What would you say to someone who saw their disability as a negative, and let it impact on their life?

 I actually haven’t met many people like that.
-The people with the biggest disabilities seem to be ones who are way more intelligent and better looking than me, way more able physically in every respect… but they have a weak mindset, a bad attitude.
+The people with the biggest disabilities seem to be ones who are way more intelligent than me, way more able physically in every respect… but they have a weak mindset, a bad attitude.
 That is the most limiting thing you can have.
 It doesn’t really matter if you’ve got two artificial legs, or you’re perfect.
 It really comes down to mindset.

 “Everyone knows to do physical exercise and eat well, but your brain is probably the most important part of your body and undoubtedly the most neglected.”